Nicnit/Counterfactuals-Generator-Analyzer/README.md

 ...
 ```

-### Prepare Your Data
+### Prepare Data

-Data should:
+Data needs to
-- Have a datetime column
+- have a datetime column
-- Have a numeric value column
+- have a numeric value column
-- Be sorted by time
+- be sorted by time
-- Have sufficient pre-event data
+- have enough pre event data

 ### Define Events